willdurand/Hateoas/README.md

 }
 ```

-In XML, serializing `embed` relations will create new elements:
+In XML, serializing `embedded` relations will create new elements:

 ```xml
 <user id="42">